hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

 Objectives
 ==========

-* Run a workflow from a YAML file and in Python
+* Run an atomate preset workflow using Python
 * Query for the calculation result in your database
 * Visualize the results with matplotlib